snpsuen/XDP_LBDSR_L3Backend/BackendTC/Readme.md

 4 packets transmitted, 4 received, 0% packet loss, time 3054ms
 ```

+#### Latest update

+Fixed a bug in the XDP bpf program running on the load balancer.
+As a result, you can ignore the above remark that suggests pinging from the load balancer to a backend server in the first place.

 After that, you are ready to test it out by issuing an HTTP request for the virtual IP in a loop from the curl client.

 ```